-Schedule: 3 hours weekly [Lecture (3)] This course offers a critical exploration of selected theories of architecture in the Western and non-Western traditions from the pre-classical through modernism.
-Themes are examined within their socio-political and physical context and as they influence thinking and form.
-In addition, architectural criticism is discussed as it relates to the development and promulgation of theory in both the classical and romantic traditions.
+Prerequisites: AR761, AR762, and AR763 Schedule: 3 hours weekly [Lecture (3)]

+This survey course offers a critical overview of theories of architecture from the Classical tradition through early Modernism.
+Themes are examined within their socio-political and physical context.

 AR852 THEORY OF ARCHITECTURE II